 - See style.md to learn about our code style and conventions.

-These cover things like bug fixes and small enhancements that don’t involve any major architectural or design decisions.
+These cover things like bug fixes and small enhancements that do not involve any major architectural or design decisions.
 You should feel free to submit these for review as you come across them.

 - Find or create an issue.